 Most Affordable Neighborhoods in Renton, WA

 Some of the cheapest neighborhoods in Renton are Falcon Ridge, President Park, and Orchards.
 These neighborhoods offer some of the lowest rent prices in Renton, making them ideal for renters on a budget.
-As of March 29, 2025, the average rent in Renton is $1,865, which is 2.4% higher than last year.
+As of April 18, 2025, the average rent in Renton is $1,841, which is 1.2% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Falcon Ridge